erichengler/weekend-react-gallery/README.md

 ## Installation / Setup

 1. Clone down this repository.
 You will need node and npm installed globally on your machine.
-2. If you don't already have `nodemon`, install it globally with `npm install nodemon --global`
+2. Create a database named `react_gallery`
+3. Create a table and insert values using the information in `database.sql`
-3. In a terminal window, type `npm install` and then `npm run server`
+4. In a terminal window, type `npm install` and then `npm run server`
-4. In a new terminal window, type `npm run client`
+5. In a new terminal window, type `npm run client`

 ## Usage